jeetsukumaran/obsidian-bearings/README.md

 ![image](https://github.com/jeetsukumaran/obsidian-bearings/assets/26183/09348857-25d7-41c8-b564-56ba0fbf25f8)

-If you have an automated note creation system or note templates, something like this will embed a dynamic navigator on every page.
+If you have an automated note creation system or note templates, something like this will embed a navigator on every note created.

 ~~~